Modern Slavery Statement

 We are a provider of educational and training services.
 We are a part of the Kaplan group of companies and our ultimate parent company is Graham Holdings Company which has its head office in the USA.
 Kaplan’s UK operations have an annual turnover in excess of the statutory threshold.

-Our business is organised into the following four main business units:
+Our UK business is organised into the following four main business units:

-Kaplan International Languages offers a wide range of English language courses for students who wish to study English abroad in an English language School.
+3. Kaplan Languages Group offers a wide range of English, German and French language courses for students who wish to study abroad at one of its language Schools.

 Our supply chains